The Cheetah

 If caring people work together, we can change the world for both mankind and natures' benefit.

-So then, let's protect Nature!
+So let's do it.
+Let's protect Nature!

 art is action

-Control systems are just human inventions.
+All of our systems are just human inventions.

 It is time we unite and evolve beyond centralised systems.